 Certified Food Worker Information

-New Procedure: Starting November 1, 2013, all Food Service Worker training will now include training video presentation, testing and certification cards.
-Certificates will be ready within 2 weeks of taking the test and will need to be picked up from Carrollton City Hall Environmental Department.
+Food Service Worker Certification sessions include training video presentation, testing and certification cards.
+Certificates will be ready within 2 weeks of taking the test and will need to be picked up from Carrollton City Hall Environmental Services Department.

 Food Service Worker Certification sessions shall be held